 This refers to the organisational structures found in public sector health systems established to deliver health services to country populations.
-The primary purpose of the organisations that collectively make up the public health system is to ensure access to quality care through programmes targeting men, women, children and populations.
-As access to quality medicines, supplies and equipment is a core component of care, the public health system also ensures that systems are in place to design, procure, deliver and manage in supply chains.
-This compendium refers to public health system roles that are involved is ensuring functioning supply chain (SC) systems are in place while not necessarily executing the SC functions (these SC functions and roles are captured under the SC Organisation type).
-Meanwhile, this organisation type includes the service delivery levels of public health system (such as hospital, clinics, and community health posts) that play a role as "customers" of supply chain systems.
+The primary purpose of the organisations that collectively make up the public health system is to ensure access to quality care through programmes that target all populations.
+As access to quality medicines, supplies and equipment is a core component of care, the public health system also ensures that systems are in place to design, procure, deliver and manage supply chains.
+This collection refers to public health system roles that are involved in ensuring functioning supply chain (SC) systems are in place while not necessarily executing the SC functions (these SC functions and roles are captured under the SC organisation type).
+Meanwhile, this organisation type includes the service delivery levels of public health systems (such as hospital, clinics and community health posts) that play a role as "customers" of supply chain systems.

-The public health system is also typically tiered, where decision making authority for health and SC programmeming is the purview of a high level structure (a Central body, or a State or Regional structure under devolved health systems), and functions and roles are 'cascaded' to lower, intermediate levels (such as regions in the case of Centralized public systems, or provinces. districts etc.)
+The public health system is also typically tiered, where the decision making authority for health and SC programming is the purview of a high level structure (a central body, or a state or regional structure under devolved health systems), and functions and roles are 'cascaded' to lower, intermediate levels (such as regions in the case of centralised public systems or provinces).

-Supply Chain (SC) Organisation:
+Supply chain (SC) organisation:

-This refers to the entities involved in carrying out core SC functions to service the needs of the public health system with quality, timely, and adequate medicines, supplies, and equipment.
-The SC Organisation may be public sector owned, a parastatal or a privately owned entity.
-The compendium of roles for this organisation type is intended to reflect the full scope of functions and roles involved to ensure high performing, reliable supply chains.
-Typically, the SC Organisation will include structures in different locations (such as branches or hubs) to more cost-effectively provide SC services closer to populations.
+This refers to the entities involved in carrying out core SC functions to service the needs of the public health system with quality, timely and adequate medicines, supplies and equipment.
+The SC Organisation may be public sector owned, or a parastatal or a privately owned entity.
+The collection of roles for this organisation type is intended to reflect the full scope of functions and roles involved to ensure high performing, reliable supply chains.
+Typically, the SC organisation will include structures in different locations (such as branches or hubs) to more cost-effectively provide SC services closer to populations.